Barbara Fuller

 Barbara Fuller is a former lawn bowls international for England.

 Bowls career

-She won a bronze medal in the fours with Brenda Atherton, Madge Allan and Mary Price at the 1986 Commonwealth Games.
+Fuller won a bronze medal in the fours with Brenda Atherton, Madge Allan and Mary Price at the 1986 Commonwealth Games.
 Two years later she won a silver medal in the women's triples with Norma Shaw and Jayne Roylance during the 1988 World Outdoor Bowls Championship in Auckland.

 In addition she has also won two National titles representing Middlesex.
+They were the fours in 1982 and the triples in 1984.